ankitaa-maybe/WebDevProject/README.md

 in the code, one can find an index.html file with all the basic sentions for the my page, a style.css file for the styling, an index.js javascript file for all the functions to buttons to work, a location.js file consisting of all the co-ordinates points of the locations, lastly there is an auto-comp.js file which contains the code for dropdown menu in the navigation bar, also provided the images and pins used in the project.

-soon will be coming up some more updates! :)
+for now, that how this website looks: https://ankitaa-maybe.github.io/WebDevProject/ soon will be coming up some more updates! :)